Dunnage: International laws

-When unloading a ship, sometimes there is a problem as to what to do with the dunnage.
-Sometimes the dunnage cannot be landed because of customs duties on imported timber, or quarantine rules to avoid foreign insect pests getting offshore, and as a result often the unwanted dunnage is later furtively jettisoned overside and adds to the area's driftwood problem.
+When a ship is unloaded, sometimes the dunnage may not be landed because of customs duties on imported timber or quarantine rules to prevent foreign insect pests from moving ashore, and as a result often the unwanted dunnage is later furtively jettisoned overside and adds to the area's driftwood problem.
 According to U.S. and International Law (MARPOL 73/78) it is illegal for ships to dump dunnage within 25 nmi of the shore.
 Currently, the International Plant Protection Convention (IPPC), an international regulatory agency, mandates its 134 signatory countries to comply with the ISPM 15, which requires all dunnage to be heat-treated or fumigated with pesticides and marked with an accredited seal.
-There are several instances in which foreign insects have entered by land and caused devastation to the ecosystem, even ruining crops.
+There are several instances in which foreign insects have come ashore and caused devastation to the ecosystem, even ruining crops.

 Construction

 In construction, dunnage is often scrap wood or disposable manufactured material whose purpose is to be placed on the ground to raise construction materials to allow access for forklifts and slings for hoisting, and to protect them from the elements.

 Dunnage can also refer to a structural platform for mechanical equipment.
 Typically, these are open steel structures located on the roof of a building, consisting of steel beams supported on posts or bearing walls.
 They are used to raise equipment off the roof for various reasons, including maintenance access to both the roof surface and equipment itself, or to provide clearance to keep equipment out of any snow or rain that may collect on the roof.
 In this use, the dunnage is typically a permanent part of the building structure for the life of the equipment being supported.